 Children and infants suffering from overtiredness manifest their symptoms in different ways.
 The truly cruel joke that mother nature plays on children, (and their poor, exhausted parents) is that being overtired tends to manifest symptoms in ways that exacerbate the problem.

 That’s right.
 It’s one of the few examples where nature really doesn’t do its thing very efficiently.
 Kids who are exhausted tend to have:

 Brutal, I know.
 No wonder that so many parents have such a hard time getting their kids onto a proper sleep schedule.

 So how do you know if your child is overtired?
 Well, here are some indicators:

 The so-called “witching hour” between 4 and 6 PM is when a lot of parents notice their kids getting ridiculously fussy, irritable and irrational.
 Parents tend to think of this as a normal occurrence because it’s common in toddlers, but the truth is, if your child is getting enough sleep, this shouldn’t be happening.

 I know.
 Some of us have clingy kids.
-In fact, every toddler tends to hang off of their mom to a certain degree, but studies have shown that kids who are overtired tend to latch on to their parents more than their well-rested counterparts.
+In fact, just about every toddler tends to hang off of their mom to a certain degree, but kids who are overtired tend to latch on to their caregivers more than their well-rested counterparts.

 This is a funny one, and a real red herring for a lot of parents.
 Logic dictates that a child who’s not getting enough sleep should be sluggish and lethargic, but the opposite is, in fact, much more likely.
 Kids get into a very hyperactive state when they’re exhausted.
 Like I said, nature doesn’t seem to balance itself out in this circumstance.